 There are so many great products available to make cloth diapering easy and clean.
-Today we’re talking about one of the most important products you’ll need when you cloth diaper… a cloth diaper pail and liner.
+Today we’re talking about one of the most important products you’ll need when you cloth diaper… a cloth diaper pail.

-Cloth Diaper Pail Options:
+Cloth Diaper Pail Options

-It was actually just like this one.
-It was the perfect size to hold a couple of days’ worth of diapers and the lid created a tight seal to keep any odors inside.
+It was actually just like this one, although mine was white.
+It was the perfect size to hold a couple of days’ worth of diapers and the lid created a tight enough seal to keep any odors inside.
 My favorite combination is this type of trash can with a PUL pail liner.

 While I don’t recommend it for long term, if you’re on a strict budget, you can get away with using a pillowcase as a cloth diaper pail liner.
 The cotton will soak up liquids and smells, but it works in a pinch.
 See more of my cloth diapering on a budget tips here.